Assistive Agent Optimization: How AI Decides What to Recommend

 Fix your weakest gate, not your strongest.
 The multiplicative model means that improving a gate from 50 percent to 75 percent delivers more pipeline impact than improving one from 85 percent to 95 percent.
 Run the sequential gating diagnostic: start at gate 1 and work forward until you find the first gate that fails.
 That is where your investment belongs.

 Build the flywheel early.
-The feedback loop from Won to Discovery means the first brand to push content through all 10 gates earns a compounding advantage.
-Every successful recommendation makes the next one more likely.
+The feedback loop from Weighted Citability to Discovery means the first brand to push content through all 10 gates earns a compounding advantage.
+Every successful citation makes the next one more likely.
 Every month you wait is a month your competitors are building entity confidence that you will have to overcome.

 Frequently Asked Questions